 She uses a Dyson blowdryer and a boar bristle smoothing brush to dry and flatten the locks.

 “Then, I mist the hair with my favorite texturizing spray like Bedroom Hair.
 It’s light but has enough hold to last, and it smells amazing!
 Sometimes, I follow up with a little more pomade on the ends to piece it out even more,” Adams explains.

 The shaggy cut for thick, grey hair is excellent for older women who love soft looks!
 It has layers that carry out extra movement and texture.
 Some stylists recommend a mousse to add extra volume and definition to the layers.
-This shag also comes with middle-parted bangs that frame the face well.
+This shag for women over 60 also comes with middle-parted bangs that frame the face well.

 A textured shag with gray ombre hair color gives the tresses fullness and texture.
 It looks so much better with loose curls, showing off a voluminous style.
 The ombre is such a chic addition, too.
 It makes this entire hair idea younger-looking.

 Related: See more shags for women over 60.

 #22: Naturally Grey for Older Women with Fine Hair

 A short hairstyle that’s naturally grey for older women with fine hair shows off confidence.
 It can be a short graduated bob like this made by California-based stylist Krystal Aguiar.
 She created clean, precise lines for the perimeter and light texturing at the ends.

 This hairstyle has a ton of versatility.
 Depending on the texture, it’s easy to manage, which older women love.
 Aguiar explains, “It can be worn straight, round-brushed, or wavy and curly.”